-NorthPoint classifies its financial instruments into one of the following categories: financial instruments at fair value through profit or loss; held-to-maturity; loans and receivables; and other liabilities (Note 5).
+NorthPoint classifies its financial instruments into one of the following categories: financial instruments at fair value through profit or loss; loans and receivables; and other liabilities (Note 5).
 All financial instruments are measured at fair value on initial recognition and recorded on the statement of financial position.
 Financial assets and liabilities are offset and the net amount reported on the statement of financial position when there is a legally enforceable right to offset the recognized amounts and there is an intention to settle on a net basis, or realize the asset and settle the liability simultaneously.
-Transaction costs are included in the initial carrying amount of financial instruments except for financial instruments classified as fair value through profit or loss, in which case they are expensed as incurred.
+Transaction costs that are directly attributable to the acquisition of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit or loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
+Transactions costs directly attributable to the acquisition of financial instruments classified as fair value through profit or loss are expensed as incurred.
 Measurement in subsequent periods depends on the classification of the financial instrument.

-Financial instruments classified as fair value through profit or loss are subsequently measured at fair value, with changes in fair value recognized in the statement of income in unrealized market value adjustments.
-Financial instruments classified as held-to-maturity; loans and receivables and other liabilities are subsequently measured at amortized cost using the effective interest method, less any impairment.
+Financial instruments classified as fair value through profit or loss are subsequently measured at fair value, with changes in fair value recognized in the statement of income in unrealized market value Financial instruments classified as loans and receivables and other liabilities are adjustments. subsequently measured at amortized cost using the effective interest method, less any impairment.

 Derivative financial instruments are utilized by NorthPoint as part of its electricity trading activities.
 All derivative contracts are recognized as a financial asset or a financial liability on the trade date.
 NorthPoint has chosen not to designate its derivative instruments as hedges.
-As such, all derivative financial instruments are classified as fair value through profit or loss and recorded at fair value on the statement of financial position as risk management assets and liabilities with subsequent changes in fair value recognized in the statement of income in unrealized market value adjustments.
+As such, all derivative financial instruments are classified as fair value through profit or loss.
+They are recorded at fair value on the statement of financial position as risk management assets and liabilities with subsequent changes in fair value recognized in the statement of income in unrealized market value adjustments.